WaithakaGuru/database-joins-repo/notes/LEFT_JOIN.md

 FROM left_table
 LEFT JOIN right_table
 ON
-left_table.column_with_FK = right_table.column_with_PK
+left_table.common_column = right_table.common_column
 ```
 ---

 ## Practical Example

-Say one is working on a companies Database with Employees_table and Deaprtments_table and wants to fetch each Employee alongside his/her department
+Say one is working on a companies Database with Employees_table and Departments_table and wants to fetch each Employee alongside his/her department

 `employee` (__left table__)